 Head of Data and Knowledge Engineering

-Do you want to develop cutting edge technology to support cutting edge science?
+Are you ready to step into a leadership role and work with cutting edge technologies to support cutting edge science?

-Do you have experience working with large research data sets of different omics types with an engineering, architecture and design approach?
-Are you at the same time looking for an opportunity to break new ground at the forefront of what is possible?
+Do you have experience working with a variety of research data sets with an engineering, architecture and design approach?
+Are you at the same time looking for an opportunity to be part of a team that is breaking new grounds in data and knowledge engineering?
 If so, this is the job you have been waiting for.
 At DTU Biosustain in Lyngby, Greater Copenhagen you will unfold your skills as enabler for approx. 300 world-class scientists in Copenhagen and San Diego.
 Your personal efforts will enable and accelerate our work towards development of new environment friendly products, better and less energy consuming manufacturing processes, new medical treatments, climate friendly farming, etc.

 Expand and operate infrastructure to support high-throughput and complex data

 As Head of Data and Knowledge Engineering your focus is to expand and operate a next generation informatics infrastructure that enables efficient management of big data sets, big data analytics and knowledge management.
 More specifically, you will expand and manage a cutting-edge data infrastructure consisting of data lake, data warehouse and institutional knowledge graph linking internal data with universal knowledge.
 A lot of your work will be related to our cutting edge, integrated informatics platform Lifelike.

 We have already come a long way but we need you to drive our next leap forward by applying your engineering perspective while working hands-on with architecture, design and implementation.
 Your primary tasks will be to:

 - Expand the Center’s data management capabilities to support high-throughput data generation, enabling efficient big data collection, processing and analysis, as well as exchange of data between institutes